-Searching for the perfect ground pool is nearly undoable if you don’t know exactly what to look for.
-With hundreds of different pools on the market, an informed decision is harder than ever.
-Price, durability, safety—these are some of the main features to consider.
-Worry no more, though: Here is the list of the top 9 above ground pools to buy in 2019.
+Searching for the best above ground pool is nearly undoable if you don’t know exactly what to look for.
+With hundreds of different types of above ground pools on the market, an informed decision is harder than ever.
+Price, durability, safety, design—these are some of the main features to consider.

-Therefore, after my persistent research, I want to introduce to you the top 9 above ground pools sold online:
+Therefore, after the persistent research, I want to introduce to you the top 9 above ground pools sold online:

 - Very strong and durable